oracle-livelabs/analytics-ai/genai/heatwave-chat/setting-up-help-chat.md

-# Setting Up a GenAI-Powered Help Chat
+# How to Set Up a GenAI-Powered Help Chat?

 This quickstart shows how to use the vector store functionality and use HeatWave Chat to create an AI-powered Help chat that refers to the HeatWave user guide to respond to HeatWave related queries.